DhyanVGowda/City-of-Chicago-Energy-Forecasting/README.md

 - **Temporal Features**: Year, month, day, and hour.

 ### Add Dataset
-Download the datasets and place them in the `data/` directory as specified above before running the analysis.
+Download the datasets and then replace the paths in the ipynb file with your paths to wherever you've downloaded the datasets to on your computer.

 ## Approach